Seymour, Indiana: National Register of Historic Places

 The city is home to six structures listed on the National Register of Historic Places.
-The Farmers Club was built by the Blish family and donated to the city as a memorial to city founder Meedy Shields and was included in the National Register in 1983.
-The building was constructed from Bedford limestone, brick, and steel and at the time of its construction it was the only building of its kind in the midwest.
-Meedy Shields Blish (1855–1922) was inspired to provide a local place of comfort and relaxation to area farmers while they were bringing produce and grain to market in the city.
-The building formally open on October 8, 1914.
-Since then it has been used as the club, the building also housed the Seymour Red Cross, the city of Seymour, the Seymour Police Department, and the Seymour Chamber of Commerce.
+The Farmers Club was built by the Blish family and donated to the city as a memorial to city founder Meedy Shields.
+It was included in the National Register in 1983.
+The building was constructed from Bedford limestone, brick, and steel.
+It was the only building of its kind in the Midwest at the time of construction.
+Meedy Shields Blish was inspired to provide a place for farmers to rest while they were bringing produce and grain to the city market.
+The building formally opened on October 8, 1914, and has been used as a club since then.
+The building also housed the Seymour Red Cross, the city of Seymour, the Seymour Police Department, and the Seymour Chamber of Commerce.

-The First Presbyterian Church of Seymour was constructed in 1884 and is of Late Gothic Style architecture and includes stained glass by the Jacoby Art Glass Company.
+The First Presbyterian Church of Seymour was constructed in 1884.
+It is of Late Gothic Style architecture and includes stained glass by the Jacoby Art Glass Company.
 At the time of its construction, it was the tallest spire in the city.
 It was listed on the National Register of Historic Places in 1991.